from __init__ import install_dependencies

 for p in permutation(*a[:i], *a[i + 1:], k=k - 1)])

-creates a -permutation of the items in a
+...In the above code, (a[i],) + p creates a -permutation of the items in a by concatenating for each index i

 - a singleton tuple

-and - a -permutation
+(a[i],)and - a -permutation

-of all elements buta[i]
+pof all elements buta[i].

 (See the example in the recurrence relation described earlier.)